MyMT™ Blog

-Here in New Zealand, there is no region of the South Island that is shown to have very high levels of selenium occuring naturally in soils.
-Russia is the same as is China, Scandinavia and other parts of the world, including some parts of Australia.
+Russia is the same, as is China, Scandinavia and other parts of the world, including some parts of Australia.
 The low values around the world are related to the nature of the rocks and the degree of soil weathering.

-The thyroid contains the maximum concentration of selenium of all the organs in our bodies.
-Iodine and selenium are required for our thyroid function and without both of these micronutrients we have no energy, our hair falls out, we put on weight, have brain fog and we feel moody, depressed and ‘hot’.
+Iodine and selenium are important nutrients.
+They are required for optimal thyroid function and without both of these micronutrients, energy levels are low, our hair falls out, we put on weight, develop aching muscles, experience brain fog and we feel moody, depressed and ‘hot’.

 For women transitioning menopause, no matter where we live, the knowledge that scientists have provided about selenium is important to us.
 You see, both selenium and iodine are required for optimal thyroid function and the thyroid gland contains the highest concentration of these minerals in the human body.